-- is in charge for VAT payments in Italy;
+- oversees VAT payments in Italy;

 - issues the invoices to the clients according to the Italian requirements;

-- is in charge of VAT compliance;
+- oversees VAT compliance;

-- is in charge for deductions of VAT;
+- oversees deductions of VAT;

-- is in charge for VAT refunds;
+- oversees VAT refunds;

 - is jointly liable with the represented company for VAT obligations in Italy.